Harnessing sunshine for planetary health starts with a pulse

 The Idea

-Small loops of food preparers, consumers & producers can grow larger and replicate to help build stronger, more resilient food-systems that benefit individuals AND the planet.
+Small loops linking food preparers, consumers & producers can grow larger and replicate to help build stronger, more resilient food-systems that benefit individuals AND the planet.

 DIETS ARE SHIFTING